top of page

 "She was a renegade worker and sold company secrets to the competition."

-Detailed Meaning of Renegade
+Meaning and Usage of Renegade

 Renegades are typically seen as individuals who have broken away from a group, organization, or ideology that they were once part of, often adopting beliefs or actions contrary to their former affiliation.
 This term carries a connotation of defiance, rebellion, or a deviation from the expected or accepted path.
 Renegades may be regarded as traitors or mavericks, depending on the context and perspective, and they often challenge established norms or authorities.
 The term is used in various contexts, from politics and ideology to pop culture, to describe those who have made a dramatic shift in their allegiance or beliefs.

-Example Sentences for Renegade
+Example Sentences Using Renegade

 1. The renegade soldier decided to defy his commander's orders.